jenskutilek/nibLib/README.md

 # nibLib

-Nib simulation library for font editors (well, RoboFont at the moment).
+Nib simulation library for font editors (well, Glyphs and RoboFont at the moment).

 ## Available nib shapes